jurassix/react-validation-mixin/README.md

 ### `validatorTypes`

-validatorTypes is the object schema defining the validity of your components state. _You do not have to provide validation for all state fields._ Each validator is defined using [Joi](https://github.com/hapijs/joi).
-Can be defined as an object of function, as long as a valid Joi schema is returned.
+validatorTypes is the object schema defining the validity of your components state. _You do not have to provide validation for all state fields._ Each validator is defined using [Joi](https://github.com/hapijs/joi). validatorTypes can be defined as an object of function, as long as a valid Joi schema is returned.

     // defined as object
     validatorTypes: {